How to Find Cheap Auto Insurance Quotes Even If You Have a Speeding Ticket

 Ultimately, the best way to get cheap car insurance with a speeding ticket is to compare as many car insurance quotes as possible.

 Not all insurance companies treat speeding tickets equally.
-Some insurance companies place you in the same category as high-risk drivers that caused serious accidents – even if you just have one speeding ticket.
+Some insurance companies place you in the same category as high-risk drivers that cause serious accidents – even if you just have one speeding ticket.
 Other insurance companies ignore your first speeding ticket without any penalty.

 Here’s another tip for getting cheap car insurance with a speeding ticket: wait a while.
 Typically, speeding tickets disappear from your record after 12 to 36 months.
-If you’ve received multiple speeding tickets in a short period of time, then car insurance might be prohibitively expensive for the near future.
+If you’ve received multiple speeding tickets in a short period of time, then car insurance might be prohibitively expensive in the near future.

 In summary, here are some of the ways to save money when shopping for car insurance with a speeding ticket: